Anonmus/whatsapp_automation/README.md

-# whatsapp_automation
+# Whatsapp Automation
-Selenium script for automating message sending
+Selenium script for automating message sending using whatsapp